-It's a lot easier with Sage, but still a bit more challenging than Example B.1.1.
+The next example is a bit more challenging.
 First, we calculate the covariance matrix for a latent model, stitching together a partitioned matrix consisting of the variance of the exogenous variables, the covariance of the exogenous and endogenous variables, and the variance of the endogenous variables.
 Then that matrix is used as the covariance matrix of the latent variables ("factors") in a measurement model.
 The model equations are (independently for i = 1, ..., n)